arranrp/Profiles/README.md

 Tech
 -----------

 Profiles currently only consists of HTML/CSS with the most minimal amount of Java Script.
-The CSS is created localy using the preprocessor LESS CSS.
-I'm looking at implmenting either octopress or jekyll for managing content.
+The CSS is created locally using the preprocessor LESS CSS.
+I'm looking at implementing either octopress or jekyll for managing content.
 * [LESS] - The Dynamic Stylesheet language

 License